etsy/logster/README.md

 Once you have logtail installed via the logcheck package, you make want to look over the actual logster script itself to adjust any paths necessary.
-Then the only other thing you need to do is run the installation commands in the
+Then the only other thing you need to do is run the installation commands from the `setup.py` file:
-Makefile:

-    $ sudo make install
+    $ sudo python setup.py install

 ## Usage